rolling-scopes-school/js-fe-course-en/modules/first-steps/first-steps.md

 ![Welcome](img.png)

 ### About course
-[The course](../../UpSkill Me/README.md) divided on **3 stages**, stages - on weeks.
-Each week you will have a test or task or event several assignments.
+[The course](../../UpSkillMe/README.md) divided on **3 stages**, stages - on weeks.
+Each week you will have a test or task or even several assignments.
-On **stage 1** you will learn *git, HTML, Css* and get basic knowledge on *JavaScript*.
+On **stage 1** you will learn *git, HTML, Css, Flex, Grid* and get basic knowledge on *JavaScript*.
 After stage 1 you will pass the interviewer, according to knowledge you got,  with your future mentor.
-During **stage 2** you will improve knowledge on *JavaScript*, familiar with *TypeScript, Testing, Software Methodology*,  implement interesting tasks.
+During **stage 2** you will improve knowledge on *JavaScript*, familiar with *TypeScript,NPM.
+Webpack, Testing, Software Methodology*,  implement interesting tasks.
 Your mentor will check tasks and provide valuable feedback.
 This stage  will finish with an interview as well, according to information from stage 2.
 And finally, **stage 3** will let you know about **Angular** - one of the most demanded framework nowadays.